Deducteam/isabelle_dedukti/README.md

     - To create the patch:

     ```
-    diff -urNx '*~' path_to_old_Isabelle_dir/src/HOL path_to_new_Isabelle_dir/src/HOL > patch.HOL
+    diff -urNx '*~' path_to_old_Isabelle_dir/src/HOL path_to_new_Isabelle_dir/src/HOL > HOL.patch
     ```

   * **Deleting the Isabelle databases**

-    If something goes wrong, you may want to try deleting the databases (which means the proof terms will be rebuilt anew) located somewhere like:
+    If something goes wrong, you may delete the databases (which means the proof terms will be rebuilt anew) located somewhere like:

     ```
     $ISABELLE_HOME_USER/Isabelle2022/heaps/polyml-<something>/log/